garrettgman/garrettgman.github.io/preface.md

 I've designed the book to be easy to read if you have never worked with a computer before.
 The book relies on a user-friendly computer language, R, and emphasizes easy to use R tools.
 These tools are specifically designed to make it easier and more intuitive to do good data science.
 The tools are designed by people I know and work closely with—people who are already well known in the field of statistical computing, such as Hadley Wickham, Winston Chang, Joe Cheng, Yihui Xie, and JJ Allaire.

 That said, you will do best if you already have some experience doing basic data manipulations with R, the computer language I use in this book.
-There are some wonderful, free online tutorials that can teach you the basics of R. I particularly recommend the tutorial [tryr.codeschool.com](http://tryr.codeschool.com/).
+There are some wonderful, free online tutorials that can teach you the basics of R. I particularly recommend the tutorial at [tryr.codeschool.com](http://tryr.codeschool.com/).
 It guides you through the basic R syntax with a series of interactive lessons that provide instant feedback.

-If you would like a deeper understanding of the R language, read the companion volume to this book, [_Hands-On Programming with R_](http://shop.oreilly.com/product/0636920028574.do). _Hands-On Programming with R_ teaches you how to use all of R's programming capabilities.
+If you would like a deeper understanding of omputer programming or R, read the companion volume to this book, [_Hands-On Programming with R_](http://shop.oreilly.com/product/0636920028574.do). _Hands-On Programming with R_ teaches you how to use all of R's programming capabilities.
 It is organized around a series of concrete projects, and I wrote it with data science in mind.

 ### R

 I recommend the R programming language for doing data science.
 R was designed specifically for data scientists and has evolved in a university setting to be very friendly to new programmers.
 Plus, R is completely free and open source.
 Don't be afraid if you've never used a computer language before; R is really quite simple.
 In the beginning, you can use R as if it were a fancy calculator.
-As you progress, you'll find that you can use R to solve each of the logistical, tactical, and strategic problems of data science.
+As you progress, you'll find that you can use R to do everything that you'll do as a data scientist.

 As an R user, you can also take advantage of RStudio, a third party program that makes R even easier to use.
 RStudio amplifies many of R's abilities and provides a host of shortcuts that make R easier to use (and learn).
 I'll use RStudio throughout this book because it provides a uniform interface to R for Windows, Mac, and Linux users.
 This will help me match the book to your experience.
-Also, (in full disclosure) I work for RStudio.
+Also, I work for RStudio as a trainer and a data scientist.
 This gives me a first hand knowledge of the program that I hope to pass on to you.

 I wrote this book with both new and old R users in mind.
 If you've never used R, you'll be able to learn as you go.
 If you have used R, you'll learn how to use it to analyze data.